sharetribe/flex-docs/src/docs/tutorial-listings/new-wizard-tab/index.md

   "ListingPage.extraFeaturesTitle": "Extra features"
 ```

-After adding these microcopy keys and values, you can create and edit
+After adding these marketplace texts, you can create and edit the extra
-the extra features of a listing.
-You can test the panel functionality by
+features of a listing.
+You can test the panel functionality by saving
-saving some extra features for the listing.
+some extra features for the listing.

 ![Bike extra features panel](./biketribe-extrafeatures-panel.png)